 Configuring top-up and withdrawal

-SDK.finance offers an implemented basic top-up and withdrawal flows that can be extended and customized based on our client’s business needs.
+SDK.finance offers implemented basic top-up and withdrawal flows that can be extended and customized based on our client’s business needs.
 You can configure top-up via:

 - bank transfer